TurconiAndrea/recipe-tagger/README.md

 # 4.28
 ```

-**Get the water footprint of a recipe (it is needed to prived all the ingredients and the quantity of the recipe)**
+**Get the water footprint of a recipe (it is needed to provide all the ingredients and the quantity of the recipe)**

 In order to provide a precise calculation of the WF, it is needed to provide also the quantity used for the ingredient in the recipe.
 Quanities must be provided matching the following pattern: "{number}{unit}".
 Unit can be one of ml, gr, kg, l, ounce, teaspoon, tablespoon, cup, pint quart, gallon, pound, clove, lb, or their abbreviation.